-Jo – Office Manager (BSC)
+Jo – Office/Charity Manager (BSC)

 When my children came along I decided to take some time out of my career in marketing as Senior Brand Manager at Crown Paints.
 I was keen to remain busy and occupied, so I joined the parent committee and became involved in the organisation of the preschool and fundraising and was Chair of Trustees until July 2017.
 Pavilion really captured my heart; previously I had not realised how much support not-for-profit organisations like Pavilion need from volunteer committee members to help run the business whilst the wonderful staff are busy with the children.
+I am currently leading the project to redevelop the preschool on our site and extend our community services.

 My background and passion is colour and design.
 I enjoy encouraging children to think creatively, be artistic and proud of their own achievements.
 Whilst I don’t work day to day with the children I can often be found drawing, painting or dancing in the preschool room!